Appoint us as external data protection officer

 When is a data protection officer mandatory?

 Personal data is processed in almost every company.
-Special obligations apply when dealing with these and in some cases the appointment of a data protection officer is also part of this.
-But when is a data protection officer mandatory?
-What options are there for complying with such an obligation?
+Special obligations apply when handling this data and in some cases this also includes the appointment of a data protection officer.
+But when is a Mandatory data protection officer?
+What possibilities are there to fulfill such an obligation?

 Obligation to appoint a data protection officer